pajp/fsmactweaks/README.markdown

 Set up scanning of downloaded files
 -----------------------------------

-Install a folder action Automator that runs the script "folderaction.sh" available in the repo, and configure it for the Downloads folder, with a code snippet like this:
+Start Automator and create a new Folder Action.
+Select your "Downloads" folder as the target by "Folder Action receives files and folders added to".
+Drag the "Run Shell Script" action into the Automator flow, and add a code snippet like this (adjust path to where you have checked out fsmactweaks):

 	  /Users/rasmus/fsmactweaks/folderaction.sh "$@"

 ![Automator screenshot](https://github.com/pajp/fsmactweaks/raw/master/folderaction.png)

-Create similar folder actions for all folders where regularly receive files, for example through BitTorrent.
-If you're using Transmission, for example, it may make sense to set the "Keep incomplete files in..." preference to a temporary directory and then add the Folder Action to the folder where the completed downloads are moved.
+Create similar Folder Actions for all folders where regularly receive files, for example through BitTorrent.
+If you're using Transmission, it may make sense to set the "Keep incomplete files in..." preference to a temporary directory and then add the Folder Action to the folder where the completed downloads are moved.

 Set up license reminder
 -----------------------